JoshPennPierson/Zooming-with-Target-Focus/README.md

 // Calculated desired zoom level var desired_zoom = zoom + ((mouse_scroll_up - mouse_scroll_down) * zoom_increment);

-// Apply desired_zoom to zoom if it is above zero and below 10 if new_zoom > 0 and new_zoom < zoom_max {
+// Apply desired_zoom to zoom if it is above zero and below the max if new_zoom > 0 and new_zoom < zoom_max {
     zoom = desired_zoom;
     zoom_has_changed = true;